 Guidelines Comments 1.
 Board of Directors (a) Disclose the identity of directors who are independent.
 Of the six Board nominees, Claude A. Garcia (chair of the Board), Normand Morin, Stephen A. Jarislowsky and Alain Côté are independent. (b) Disclose the identity of directors who are not independent, and describe the basis for that determination. (c) Disclose whether or not a majority of directors are independent.
 If a majority of directors are not independent, describe what the Board of Directors (the Board) does to facilitate its exercise of independent judgement in carrying out its responsibilities.
-A majority of directors are independent.
-Independent directors are given the opportunity to meet on an ad hoc basis during regularly scheduled Board meetings, or otherwise as appropriate.
-The Board of Directors does not find it necessary to add structures to those that already exist in order to ensure its independence vis-à-vis management.
-Any given director may retain the services of an outside advisor at the Corporation's expense, subject to approval by the Chair of the Board. (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer. the Agence des partenariats public-privé du Québec
+Independent directors are given the opportunity to (d) If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer. the Agence des partenariats public-privé du Québec